Jeimer Candelario Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets' 4.45 team ERA ranks 19th among all MLB pitching staffs.
+- The Mets' 4.42 team ERA ranks 18th across all league pitching staffs.

-- In his last outing on Thursday against the Kansas City Royals, the right-hander went 5 2/3 innings, allowing three earned runs while surrendering 11 hits.
+- His last appearance came on Thursday against the Kansas City Royals, when the right-hander threw six innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.